eduk8s-tests/lab-tkg-aws-installer/workshop/content/installing-harbor-registry/07-deploying-harbor.md

 The key configuration settings in this file are the hostname to be used to access the Harbor instance, and an initial administrator password.

-There are also settings for defining other passwords and secrets used internally between components of Harbor but these can be generated as you would normally need to know them.
+There are also settings for defining other passwords and secrets used internally between components of Harbor but these can be generated as you wouldn't normally need to know them.
 To set random passwords and secrets in the settings file, run:

 ```execute-1
 tkg-extensions-v1.2.0+vmware.1/extensions/registry/harbor/generate-passwords.sh tkg-extensions-v1.2.0+vmware.1/extensions/registry/harbor/harbor-data-values.yaml